1ssb/torchkan/README.md

 ### Performance and Conclusion

-The `KANvolver` model's 99.5% accuracy on MNIST underscores its robustness in leveraging CNNs and polynomial expansions for effective digit classification.
-While it shows significant potential, the model remains open for further adaptation and exploration in broader image processing challenges.
-Here are the results:
+The `KANvolver` reaches ~99.5% accuracy on MNIST using CNN features with polynomial expansions.
+Results:

 ### Integrated Gradients for Primary Explainability